jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### HTML header

-From this pont the code displayed os the body part of the htl application.
+From this point, the code displayed is the body part of the application.
-The main logic is processed in the controller and the only php logic is done thrue displaying variables,
+The main logic is processed in the controller and the only php logic is done through displaying variables,
-or thrue paging and logic that coulnt be moved to the controller section.
+or through paging and logic that couldn't be moved to the controller section.

-The part just below is the code with the page header containing html,
+The part just below is the code with the page header containing HTML,
-dislaying the username and the profile pic.
+displaying the username and the profile pic.
 ```php
 <body>